uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Fixed:   Image filenames substituting spaces for + which is only proper in the query string
 * Fixed:   Insert Gallery Window not working with nested levels of gzip compression
 * Fixed:   Imagebrowser as lightbox effect not working with pagination
-* Fixed:   Compatibility with MultiVerso Advanced File Sharing
+* Fixed:   Plugin compatibility with MultiVerso Advanced File Sharing
 * Fixed:   "Add page" button not displaying on the next immediate page load
 * Fixed:   Double-escaping of non-latin characters
 * Fixed:   Imagebrowser pagination with custom templates
 * Fixed:   Custom CSS is enqueued late to ensure it's one of the last stylesheets loaded
-* Fixed:   Fixed watermarking PNG images
+* Fixed:   Fixed watermarking PNG images and photos
 * Fixed:   Using the "Import Metadata" bulk action overwrites existing data
 * Fixed:   Seconds were not retained from CaptureTime EXIF field
 * Fixed:   Conflicts created by our TinyMCE plugin